PRESENTING a VERY RARE ORIGINAL Etching by AC Webb Paris of Mather Tower Chicago with a view of Downtown from circa 1930.

-This etching is in SUPERB ORIGINAL CONDITION.
+This etching is in SUPER ORIGINAL CONDITION.
+In it’s original frame, under glass and original matting.

 It is an original etching and not a print.
 There is no plate mark or number and it has been signed in the lower left hand corner by A.C.
-Webb, Paris….one signature on the etching.
+Webb, Paris.
+One signature on the etching.

 The etching is on ‘Normandy Vellum’ from France and marked/stamped for ‘J.L.
 Hempstead Studios, Etchings, 10 East Ohio Street, Chicago’.

 We can only find numbered plated prints of this print online and being an ‘original’ means it is EXTREMELY RARE.

 NOTE: We also have another original etching by Webb of Downtown Chicago circa 1930 in our Inventory.